opendri/opendri.github.com/guide/chapter4.md

 ## Objectives

 A core objective of OpenDRI is to build an ecosystem of educated users around a national data management system for disaster risk management.
-The design for an OpenDRI engagement centers on four activities:

-1. Collating, cleansing, and releasing fragmented datasets via one or more data catalogues, usually hosting on GeoNodes.
-2. Collecting data about the exposure of the built environment to natural hazards, usually by developing and sustaining a network of government officials, private sector entities, and community-based organizations that are prepared to curate this data.
-3. Creating the policy/legal environment where these data can come together and building the community of practice around the data.
-4. Catalyzing efforts around the use of the data for DRM as well as purposes unforeseen by the OpenDRI partners.

 <div class="info-box image-right adapted width-200px">
 <h4>Co-Design as a Core Value</h4>